nest-desktop/nest-desktop/docs/user/usage-advance/network-graph.rst

 -----------

 Each node graph is labeled to identify the model of the node.
-By default, it creates direct current generator (:bdg:`dc`) for a stimulus and a voltmeter (:bdg:`vm`) for a recording device.
+By default, it creates a direct current generator (:bdg:`dc`) for a stimulus and a voltmeter (:bdg:`vm`) for a recording device.
 Neurons are just labeled with :bdg:`n`.
 You can find the full label of the node model in the network controller.